Chisholm homers as Marlins beat reeling Cubs 4-1

 MIAMI (AP) — Jazz Chisholm Jr. and Jesús Aguilar homered, and the Miami Marlins handed the Chicago Cubs their 11th straight loss with a 4-1 victory Sunday.

-The game was tied at 1 before Chisholm connected against Alec Mills (5-5) in the sixth inning.
+The game was tied at 1 before Chisholm Jr. connected against Alec Mills (5-5) in the sixth inning.
 Chisholm also singled and scored on Aguilar’s 22nd homer in the seventh.

 Miami right-hander Elieser Hernandez permitted one run and four hits in 5 1/3 innings.
 It was Hernandez’s first big league appearance since he strained his right quad June 3 in Pittsburgh.